 Furthermore, CDL holders are not eligible to drive commercial vehicles if issued a hardship privilege to drive pending prosecution of their case.
 Neither pre-conviction nor post-conviction conditional licenses allow for the operation of commercial vehicles.
 In other words, if you hold a CDL, under no circumstance should you ever drink alcohol before operating a vehicle.
 You will very quickly find yourself without a license, and without a way to earn a living.

-If you are charged with a DWI, whether you hold a Commercial Drivers License or not, you should get immediate legal advice.
-The DWI attorneys at The Militello Law Firm have handled DWI cases in numerous CDL situations, including representing a foreign citizen on a felony DWI charge arising from his arrest for driving a commercial vehicle (a tractor trailer) while having a BAC of .24%.
+If you are charged with a DWI with a Commercial Driver's License, you should get immediate legal advice.
+I have handled DWI cases in numerous CDL situations, including representing a foreign citizen on a felony DWI charge arising from his arrest for driving a commercial vehicle (a tractor trailer) while having a BAC of .24%.
 We were able to get the tractor out of impound, and negotiate a settlement that included no jail time for our client.
-Although past success is not an indicator of future results, we will give your case the same careful attention that we gave to this client.
+I will give your case the same careful attention that we gave to this client.
 I will talk to you about your case at no charge, and I will work to make sure that you can get back to work.

 If you are facing a DWI charge in Rochester or one of the surrounding counties, contact us at The Militello Law Firm for a free telephone consultation and case evaluation.
 Our phone number is (585) 485-0025.